rundeck/rundeck-ghpages/news/_posts/2013-05-29-Rundeck-support-and-services-are-now-available-from-SimplifyOps.md

 ---
 layout: news
-title: Rundeck support and services now available from SimplifyOps
+title: Rundeck support and services are now available from SimplifyOps
 categories: [news]
+comments: true
 author: <a href="http://about.me/alexhonor">Alex Honor</a>
 ---
 <p>Dear Friends of Rundeck,</p>